leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Clean Channels`
    :Hotkey:    :kbd:`X`

-Acts like the *Clean Keyframes* operator but will also delete the channel itself if it is only left with a single keyframe containing the default property value and it's not being used by any generative F-curve modifiers or drivers.
+Acts like the *Clean Keyframes* tool but will also delete the channel itself if it is only left with a single keyframe containing the default property value and it's not being used by any generative F-curve modifiers or drivers.